Crux and long cycles in graphs: Random subgraphs

-A path in a rooted tree is \emph{vertical} if it does not contain the root as an interior vertex.
-Define a vertex as \textit{light} if $\bigl|D_{\leq(1-10\ep)k^2}(v)\bigr|\leq (1-9\ep)k^2$, where $D_{\le i}(v)\subseteq D(v)$ are the descendants within distance $i$.
-Let $H$ be the set of non-light vertices.
-The proof of the following lemma is the same as \cite[Lemmas 5, 6]{R} up to slight changes in the parameters. \begin{lemma} Suppose that $T$ contains $o(n)$ poor vertices and $Y\subseteq V(T)$ satisfies $\abs{Y}=o(n)$.
-Then $T$ contains a vertical path $P$ of length $2C k^2$, containing at most $\ep^2 k^2$ vertices in $Y\cup H$.\end{lemma} We are now ready to complete the proof.
+Finally, consider the pairs $(u,v)$ where $v\in Y\cup \mathcal H$ and $v\in D_{\le \ep^{-2}k^2}(u)$.
+Since each vertex $v\in Y\cup \mathcal H$ is the second vertex in at most $\ep^{-2}k^2$ pairs, and $\abs{Y\cup\mathcal H}=o(n)$, there are $o(k^2n)$ pairs.
+Therefore at most $o(n)$ vertices $u$ appear in more than $\ep^2k^2$ pairs as a first entry, and as shown above at most $o(n)$ vertices have height less than $\ep^{-2}k^2$.
+Choosing a vertex $u$ in neither of these categories, there exists a vertical path of length $\lceil\ep^{-2}k^2\rceil$ with top vertex $u$, and any such path contains at most $\ep^2k^2$ vertices in $Y\cup\mathcal H$, as required. \end{proof} We are now ready to complete the proof of Theorem \ref{thm:C4-free}.
 We are done if any set satisfies \eqref{one}, so assume not.
-Then Lemmas \ref{lem:no-useful-set} and \ref{lem:long-path} ensure the long path described above exists.
-Write $Z$ for the set of vertices on the path which are both full and light.
+Then Lemmas \ref{lem:no-useful-set} and \ref{lem:long-path} ensure the long vertical path $P$ described above exists.
+Write $Z$ for the set of vertices on $P$ which are both full and light.
 We order $Z$ according to height on the path, and will consider blocks of $Ck$ consecutive vertices of $Z$ in this ordering.
 By Lemma \ref{lem:long-path}, there are at most $\ep^2k^2$ vertices on the path which are not in $Z$, so the total distance on the path between the top and bottom vertices of any such block is at most $\ep^2k^2+Ck<\ep k^2$.
-By Claim~\ref{cl: k2 expansion}, the vertices in a block have at least $(1-5\ep)k^2$ distinct neighbours by unrevealed edges.
+By Claim~\ref{cl: k2 expansion}, any block $A$ satisfies $|N_Q(A)|\geq (1-4\ep)k^2$.

-We consider the vertex closest to the root to be the top vertex of the block.
-Since the top vertex of the block is light, at most $(1-9\ep)k^2$ vertices are below this vertex but within distance $(1-10\ep)k^2$.
-Since \eqref{one} does not apply, at most $\ep k$ neighbours are more than $(1-11\ep)k^2$ below the bottom vertex of the block.
-Recalling the bound on the length of a block, and noting that descendants of any vertex in the block are descendants of the top vertex, any neighbours below fall into one of these two categories, so at least $4\ep k^2-\ep k $ neighbours are above the top vertex of the block.